This list barely covers all the possible applications for SCADA systems.

 Your SCADA RTUs need to communicate with all your on-site equipment and survive under the harsh conditions of an industrial environment.
 Here's a checklist of things you should expect from a quality RTU:

-You know how hard on equipment your sites can be.
+You know how hard on equipment your remote locations can be.
 Keep in mind that your SCADA network needs to be the most reliable element in your facility.

 Your SCADA master should display information in the most useful ways to human operators and intelligently regulate your managed systems.
 The following is a checklist of SCADA master must-haves: